Mackgame4/UM-PCMount/README.md

-# UM-motormount
+# Motormount
-🗂️ Course project for UM for LI4 in 2024/25
+This project was developed for the subject LI4 from University of Minho - Software Engineering degree.

+## How to build

+## How to run

+### Developement Team
+AXXXXXX - Name